shmiko/mathematics_magic/2016-02-21-maths-magic-tricks.md

 The top 3 quads will also as will the bottom 3 quads.
 And the center quad will also sum to the total.
 As will the 4 corners sum to the total.
+CAVEAT: the total must be a multiple of 4, if not it cannot be done.

   **B** Starting with a simple formula to fill in Magic Squares based on a 4 x 4 square
 |   |   |   |   |        Construct      |   |   |   |   |